google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/framework/build_model_delta_optimizer_process.md

 *   <b>`model_to_client_delta_fn`</b>: A function from a model_fn to a
     `ClientDeltaFn`.
 *   <b>`server_optimizer_fn`</b>: A no-arg function that returns a `tf.Optimizer`.
-The apply_gradients method of this optimizer is used to apply client updates to the server model.
-The default returns a `tf.train.GradientDescent` with a learning_rate of 1.0, which simply adds the average client delta to the server's model.
+The `apply_gradients` method of this optimizer is used to apply client updates to the server model.

 #### Returns: